racoolstudio/MilitaryNameConverter/README.md

    ```

 6. Enter Your Name: Once the application is running, enter your name when prompted.
 The converter will instantly generate the corresponding NATO phonetic code for each letter.

-7. Unleash Your Inner Soldier: Embrace the excitement of decoding names like a true military pro!
-Share the phonetic renditions with friends or use them for a fun and engaging communication style.

 ## Sample Output